-This topic contains 2 replies, has 2 voices, and was last updated by Michael 3 months, 3 weeks ago.
+- This topic has 2 replies, 2 voices, and was last updated 3 years, 6 months ago by Michael.

 Hi.
 Well done and many thanks for providing an excellent DIY approach to building one of these.
 It is much more cost effective from the looks of it, and you can use milk etc where most vendors frown on this.